nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The filter feature is facilitated by `FilterCommand` and `FilterCommandParser`.
+The filter operation is facilitated by `FilterCommand` and `FilterCommandParser`. `FilterCommandParser` first parses the user input to extract out the command and the arguments, after which the `FilterCommand#execute(model)` method is invoked in the `LogicManager` class to filter the `uniqueStudentList` and/or the `uniqueLessonList` of the `model` based on the given user inputs.
 The filter performs differently based on the inputs given (grade, subject, or both):
 * If only grade is given as input, TuitiONE filters both the students list and the lesson list based on the given grade.
 * If only subject is given as input, TuitiONE filters only the lesson list based on the given subject.
 * If both are given as input, TuitiONE filters the student list by the given grade, but filters the lesson list based